 The need for procurement to check and double check the financial stability of suppliers, and to meet regulatory compliance obligations, is now paramount to safeguard the continuity of business operations.
 But this will be an impossible task for procurement teams to attempt without better, timely access to supplier information.

-The cost and risk of selecting poorly vetted suppliers can be greatly minimized by improving your onboarding process.
-Unfortunately, many procurement organizations neglect to focus on this important initial stage in the supplier lifecycle.
+The cost and risk of selecting poorly vetted suppliers can be greatly minimised by improving your onboarding process.
+Unfortunately, many procurement organisations neglect to focus on this important initial stage in the supplier lifecycle.
 Why?
-It comes down to relying on traditional approaches to engaging suppliers, including an overreliance on manual tools to manage a plethora of supplier information and documentation such as financial statements, product offerings, certifications and external credit scores.
+It comes down to relying on traditional approaches to engaging suppliers, including an over reliance on manual tools to manage a plethora of supplier information and documentation such as financial statements, product offerings, certifications and external credit scores.

 The benefits of using modern procurement digital technologies to onboard and manage suppliers include: